PhrozenByte/phpunit-throwable-asserts/README.md

 [`PHPUnitThrowableAssertions`](https://github.com/PhrozenByte/phpunit-throwable-asserts) is a small [PHPUnit](https://phpunit.de/) extension to assert that callables do or do not throw a specific Exception, Error, or Throwable.

+This PHPUnit extension allows developers to test whether callables throw exceptions, errors and other throwables in a single assertion using the more intuitive "assert that" approach.
+It's a replacement for PHPUnit's built-in `expectException()`, `expectExceptionMessage()` and `expectExceptionCode()` methods - just more powerful.

+You want more PHPUnit constraints?
+Check out [`PHPUnitArrayAssertions`](https://github.com/PhrozenByte/phpunit-array-asserts)!
+It introduces various assertions to test PHP arrays and array-like data in a single assertion.
+The PHPUnit extension is often used for API testing to assert whether an API result matches certain criteria - regarding both its structure, and the data.

 Made with :heart: by [Daniel Rudolf](https://www.daniel-rudolf.de). `PHPUnitThrowableAssertions` is free and open source software, released under the terms of the [MIT license](https://github.com/PhrozenByte/phpunit-throwable-asserts/blob/master/LICENSE).

 Install